-Entry to Course: National 4
+Entry to Course: National 5 units or Mathematical Skills course.

 The course extends the work of National 4.
 It is very Algebraic and there is a marked increase in the level of difficulty from National 4.

 National 5 is made up of three units.
 Each of the units last from 10 to 12 weeks and includes revision and assessment.